tomwhartung/jmws_idMyGadget_for_joomla/README.md

 git clone git@github.com:tomwhartung/jmws_idMyGadget_for_joomla.git
 ```

 Note that by itself, this code does not do very much.
-At a minimum, you will probably (*) want to install the device detection code, as described in the various README.md files in the idMyGadget repo:
+At a minimum, you will probably (*) want to install the device detection code, as described in the various README.md files in the IdMyGadget repo:

 * https://github.com/tomwhartung/idMyGadget/tree/master/gadget_detectors/detect_mobile_browsers
 * https://github.com/tomwhartung/idMyGadget/tree/master/gadget_detectors/mobile_detect